Plan Your Visit to Mainz, Germany

 Imagine shopping in an ancient Roman temple dedicated to Isis and the Great Mother.
 In Mainz, Germany a modern shopping mall is built right over such a place.
-The archaeological ruins of Taberna Archaeologica are part of the attraction of the busy mall discovered when excavations were made revealing remains of two temples celebrating ancient female divinities: Isis the Egyptian Goddess of Fertility and Mater Magna, or Great Mother, a goddess who was favoured by soldiers.
+The archaeological ruins of Taberna Archaeologica are part of the attraction of the busy mall discovered when excavations were made revealing remains of two temples celebrating ancient female divinities: Isis the Egyptian Goddess of Fertility and Mater Magna, or Great Mother, a goddess who was favored by soldiers.

 Mainz history goes back to when the Romans built a fort here around the 1st century BC.
 The name “Mainz” may have derived from the Roman name for the river, Main.
-But until the 20th century it was referred to in English as Mayence.
-Besides this temple there are other ruins nearby including the site of the original Roman citadel where there is a cenotaph raised by legionaries to commemorate their hero Drusus.
+But until the 20th century, it was referred to in English as Mayence.
+Besides this temple, there are other ruins nearby including the site of the original Roman citadel where there is a cenotaph raised by legionaries to commemorate their hero Drusus.
 Among the sites are the ruins of an aqueduct and theatre.
-Some of the artefacts of Roman times can be viewed in the Museum of Antike Schiffahrt and Mainz’s most important museum, the Landesmuseum.
+Some of the artifacts of Roman times can be viewed in the Museum of Antike Schiffahrt and Mainz’s most important museum, the Landesmuseum.

 Although much of Mainz was destroyed during the war, it has retained much of its beautiful old architecture.
-It’s the largest city and capital of Rhineland-Palatinate, located on the west bank of the river Rhine about 40 kilometers north east of Frankfurt.
+It’s the largest city and capital of Rhineland-Palatinate, located on the west bank of the river Rhine about 40 kilometers northeast of Frankfurt.

 Mainz’s Baroque Churches

-Once the main ecclesiastical centre north of the Alps, Mainz is noted for its Baroque churches.
-The Church of St. Stephan, a Gothic structure built between 1290 and 1338 is one of Mainz most visited attractions.
+Once the main ecclesiastical center north of the Alps, Mainz is noted for its Baroque churches.
+The Church of St. Stephan, a Gothic structure built between 1290 and 1338 is one of Mainz’s most visited attractions.
 Be sure and go inside to see the magnificent stained-glass windows depicting scenes from the Old Testament by exiled Russian-Jewish artist Marc Chagall.
 They bathe the Gothic hall with luminous blue light.
 Chagall intended his work to be a contribution to Jewish-German reconciliation and chose St. Stephan due to his friendship with Monsignor Klaus Mayer who was then presiding priest of the church.

 The immense Cathedral of Saint Martin is nearly 1000 years old, built in Romanesque style.
 It has six individual pipe organs inside all accessed from one large console.
-The Augustine Church with its magnificent Baroque facade was built originally as a hermit’s monastery in the mid 1700’s and is now a seminary church noted for its beautiful interior with ceiling frescoes that provide insights into the life of St Augustine.
+The Augustine Church with its magnificent Baroque facade was built originally as a hermit’s monastery in the mid 1700s and is now a seminary church noted for its beautiful interior with ceiling frescoes that provide insights into the life of St Augustine.
 The Catholic Church of St. Peter is one of the most important Baroque buildings in the city.
 Originally a monastery, the present church was built between 1740 and 1756 by architect Johann Valentin Thoman.
 Inside you’ll see amazing Baroque altars and ceiling frescoes.
 Christuskirche is an evangelical church in an Italian High Renaissance style.
 It serves as a music venue as well as a church.
 The old Gothic Church of St. Christoph dates to the 9th century.
-It contains an original 15th century baptismal font.
+It contains an original 15th-century baptismal font.
 Johannes Gutenberg, inventor of the first printing press was baptized here.

 Day Trips from Mainz